enes

 LinkedIn: https://www.linkedin.com/legal/privacy-policy?_l=es_ES

-If you wish to submit any suggestion or inquiry regarding the processing of your personal data, you may contact the Data Protection Officer, indicating the name of our company or our trade name:
+If you wish to make any suggestion or query regarding the processing of your personal data, you may contact the Data Protection Officer:

 BUSINESS ADAPTER, S.L.